One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Limitations and Future Work

-\item \textbf{Hybrid Online-Offline Learning:} Our framework currently operates in a purely online learning setting.
-A powerful extension would be to combine it with large-scale offline pre-training.
-By initializing our ScaleZero model with weights from a foundation model pre-trained on vast datasets, we could potentially leverage broad prior knowledge for superior initialization, faster adaptation to new tasks, and higher peak performance, paving the way for truly generalist agents. \end{itemize}
+\paragraph{Addressing Sample Efficiency via Hybrid Offline-Online Learning.} Currently, our framework operates in a purely online learning setting.
+While effective, this approach is inherently limited by the need to collect fresh data for every task, creating a bottleneck for sample efficiency and "cold start" performance.
+A powerful extension to address this limitation is to integrate large-scale offline pre-training.
+By initializing the ScaleZero model with weights from a foundation model pre-trained on vast offline datasets, we aim to leverage broad prior knowledge.
+This hybrid approach is expected to provide superior initialization, faster adaptation to new tasks, and higher peak performance, bridging the gap between specialized reinforcement learning and generalist foundation models.

-We believe these directions offer a clear path toward developing the next generation of multi-task decision-making systems.